 How to Draw a Bunny – The mysterious art, life, death of Ray Johnson.
 I haven't seen it in a long while, but it made an impact and is still at the top of my list.

-The Woodmans – I watched this in 2011 and had to move it toward the top of the list.
+The Woodmans – I watched this in 2011 and again in 2019–had to move it toward the top of the list.
 The artistic family of ceramist Betty Woodman, the tragic death of her talented daughter, photographer Francesca Woodman, and how their art triumphs.
 (The rest here are in no particular order.)

 My Architect – The life of Louis Kahn, through his son’s eyes.